Periods and harmonic analysis on spherical varieties: The Bernstein morphisms

+\item The Plancherel measure for $X$ is absolutely continuous with respect to the sum, over all $\Theta\subset\Delta_X$, of $G$-Plancherel measures for the discrete spectra of $X_\Theta$. \end{enumerate} \end{corollary}

 \begin{proof}[Proof of the Corollary] \begin{enumerate} \item The first statement is clear from (\ref{mf}), and the second follows from the fact that $S^+$ is arbitrary in $\mathring A_{X,\Theta}^+$, and that $\left(e_\Theta^*H_\pi\right)^S$ takes the value $\infty$ if its restriction to $S$-unitary generalized eigenspaces does not factor through the maximal eigenspace quotient. \item Both sides of (\ref{mf}) define $G$-invariant, positive semi-definite hermitian forms on $C_c^\infty(X_\Theta)$, and if $\mathcal H_l$ and $\mathcal H_r$ (for ``left'' and ``right'') denote the corresponding Hilbert spaces then we have a morphism of unitary representations: $\mathcal H_r\to \mathcal H_l$, necessarily surjective since the image of $C_c^\infty(X_\Theta)$ is dense.
-By \cite[\S 8]{Dixmier}, the Plancherel measure for $\mathcal H_l$ is absolutely continuous with respect to the Plancherel measure for $\mathcal H_r$. \item If $H_\pi\ne 0$ but has only subunitary exponents in all non-trivial directions, then $\pi$ is an $X$-discrete series and the restriction of Plancherel measure to the set of such $\pi$'s is, by definition, the Plancherel measure for $L^2(X)_\disc$.
+By \cite[\S 8]{Dixmier}, the Plancherel measure for $\mathcal H_l$ is absolutely continuous with respect to the Plancherel measure for $\mathcal H_r$. \item If $H_\pi\ne 0$ but has only subunitary exponents in all non-trivial directions, then $\pi$ is an $X$-discrete series.